Help transform communities through the arts.

 - Integrated Arts: explore art, drama, music, poetry, storytelling, and more, to facilitate an integrated arts approach for schools, community organizations, and other environments.

-- Multicultural Education: gain a better understanding of diversity in social contexts and work in community settings.
+- Equity, Access, and Inclusion: gain a better understanding of diversity in social contexts and work in community settings.

 - Theater Studies: develop the skills necessary to facilitate a drama-based approach for school curriculum, community organizations, and other environments.